Mastering the Legal Side of UGC: Essential Tips for Content Creators

 • Approval processes

-🛡️ Mutual provisions
+🛡️ Mutual Protection Clauses

-Include clauses that:
+Consider adding clauses that:

-• Allow you to disassociate from the brand if their actions harm your reputation
+• Allow disassociation if the brand’s actions could harm your reputation

 Your creativity is your asset—let’s ensure it’s protected. ✨